Skip to main content

 J.D., Oklahoma City University

 Dr. Abreu is an engineer, nuclear medicine physician, and attorney who was appointed as a part-time technical judge in 2015 and as a full-time judge in 2016.
-In 2019, she was appointed as Associate Chief Administrative Judge (technical).
-A retired colonel, she served in multiple positions during her twenty-four year United States Army career, including as the Nuclear Medicine Consultant to the Army Surgeon General.
-Dr. Abreu led the American College of Nuclear Physicians as President in 2001–02, and was President of the Board of Directors of the Intersocietal Accreditation Commission Nuclear/PET Division in 2009–11.
+She was Associate Chief Administrative Judge (Technical) from 2019 to 2025.
+A retired Colonel, she served in multiple positions during her twenty-four-year United States Army career, including as the Nuclear Medicine Consultant to the Army Surgeon General.
+Dr. Abreu led the American College of Nuclear Physicians as President from 2001 to 2002 and was President of the Board of Directors of the Intersocietal Accreditation Commission Nuclear/PET Division from 2009 to 2011.
 A Fellow of the American College of Nuclear Medicine, Dr. Abreu was recognized with its Lifetime Achievement Award in 2011.
-Purdue University honored her as an Outstanding Interdisciplinary Engineer in 2001 and inducted her into the Tri-Service ROTC Hall of Fame in 2004.
+Purdue University honored her as an Outstanding Interdisciplinary Engineer in 2001 and as a Distinguished Engineering Alumna in 2020.
+Purdue inducted her into the Tri-Service ROTC Hall of Fame in 2004.
 The U.S. Department of Commerce's Malcolm Baldrige National Quality Program selected Dr. Abreu as an Examiner in 2006.
 Dr. Abreu has co-authored numerous medical publications and is often invited to speak at nuclear medicine conferences.

 Gary S. Arnold